 Easy to Disinfect

-Personal hygiene before and after testing will remain a high priority for both employee and test administrators.
-Additional disinfection practices will be required for both individuals and testing equipment for months, and possibly years to come.
+Personal hygiene before and after testing will remain a high priority for both employees and test administrators.
+Additional disinfection practices will be required for both individuals and testing equipment for months and possibly years to come.

-For an array of disinfection options, Oaktree Products stock a good number of products that could be useful for your hearing testing activities.
+For an array of disinfection options, Oaktree Products stocks a good number of products that could be useful for your hearing testing activities.

-In summary, mobile tablet-based testing systems are easy to disinfect between use, much easier than having to disinfect a sound booth.
-Their portability, ease-of-use, and automated testing interface make it possible to administer a clinically validated hearing test while maintaining adequate physical distancing between the test administrator and the employee.
+In summary, mobile tablet-based testing systems are easy to disinfect between uses, much easier than having to disinfect a sound booth.
+Their portability, ease of use, and automated testing interface make it possible to administer a clinically validated hearing test while maintaining adequate physical distancing between the test administrator and the employee.